pravinboppuri-zz/Recommendation_engine_Spark/README.md

 https://grouplens.org/datasets/movielens/

-A collabrative filtering recommendation model is built in python with some of the famous open source data sets available online.
+A collabrative filtering recommendation model built in python with some of the famous open source data sets available online.
 More information on the model can be found from the links below:

 https://spark.apache.org/docs/latest/ml-collaborative-filtering.html